 - Add 1 tablespoon of butter and melt.
 Add a layer of beef pieces and brown for 2-3 minutes on each side.
 Set aside on a plate and repeat the process with the rest of the meat.
 The browning is a key part of the recipe as it imparts a caramelized taste and creates yummy brown bits on the bottom of the pan that begin the sauce.

 - When you're done browning all the meat, put all the meat pieces back in the pot and sprinkle with the flour.
 Stir vigorously to have the flour mix with the pan juices.
 Take the meat back out and set aside.

 - Add the remaining butter to the pan and toss in the minced onion.
 Saute over medium heat until translucent.

-- Add the carrots, the mushrooms and the browned meat and the tomato paste.
+- Add the carrots, the mushrooms, the bay leaf, and the browned meat and the tomato paste.
 Toss it all together with a wooden spoon.

 - Now pour in the wine and the cognac, scraping up the bottom of the pan with the wooden spoon to add all the onion and beef browning to the wine.
 Bring it all to a vigorous boil for 3-4 minutes, stirring frequently.